Best cheap camera for YouTube videosAugust 3 2012, updated Nov 2013

 Having said that, when I shot the video comparing all the cameras, I was once amazed at the video quality from the old Canon SD780 IS. so if you don't mind the very large file size from the Canons (on account of only using MJPEG compression), Canon cameras are hard to beat. but overall, I think most cameras have 1080p video that is good enough, but audio is often a problem.
 So if you shop for a camera for video, you should be paying more attention to audio than video quality.

-Lighting is just as important as what camera to use, and I often set up a lot of lights for a shot, especially if it's a setup where I'm going doing a number of shots.
+Lighting is just as important as what camera to use, and I often set up a lot of lights for a shot, especially if it's a setup that I need to shoot multiple clips with.
 For example this is the light setup for when I shot my video on small table saw sled video.
 The ligts are mostly regular lamps with 27 watt CF bulbs in them.
 The camera on the tripod is my old S8200.

 More photography related articles: